syncfusion-content/javascript-docs/js/api/ejFileExplorer.md

-Enables/Disable the context menu option in File Explorer control.
+Enables or disables the context menu option in FileExplorer control.